WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 ### [1.
 C# environment in VS code (to run C# code)](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/C%23%20environment%20in%20VS%20code%20(to%20run%20C%23%20code)) <a name = "csharpenvironmentinvscode"></a>

+not sure if might work for other IDE but this is the environment that i used for vscode and it works

 *Sources:*
 + https://www.youtube.com/watch?v=CO4BGZOuUkM (Tech Decode Tutorials) (Youtube video labelled 'How to Run C# in Visual Studio Code on Windows 10 2022' by Tech Decode Tutorials) for the setting up c# in vscode section stuffs